Kane County IL Adult Justice Center

 Visitation Center Rules

-• All visitors must arrive fifteen (15) minutes prior to the scheduled visitation start time in order to check in.
+• All visitors must arrive fifteen (15) minutes before the scheduled visitation start time to check-in.

-• Visitors not arriving 15 minutes prior to the scheduled start time will not be allowed their visit.
+• Visitors not arriving 15 minutes before the scheduled start time will not be allowed their visit.

 • All visitors must possess a valid government-issued photo ID, such as a driver's license, or State issued ID card.